jitendrakyadav/pgmsolutions/readme.txt

 Here is 4 sections:
-Section 1: What is Composer and Packagist [Line No. 7] Section 2: Composer commands and Autoloading concept [Line No. 18] Section 3: composer.json file and it's objects/fields [LIne No. 410] Section 4: How we create a package & publish the same on Packagist and use that package from packagist.org in our own-project [Line No. 970]
+Section 1: What is Composer and Packagist [Line No. 7] Section 2: Composer commands and Autoloading concept [Line No. 18] Section 3: composer.json file and it's objects/fields [Line No. 410] Section 4: How we create a package & publish the same on Packagist and use that package from packagist.org in our own-project [Line No. 970]

 /*** Composer:https://getcomposer.org [Cheat-Sheet: https://composer.json.jolicode.com/] ***/